cqframework/cds4cpm/input/pagecontent/qualifying-query.md

 ### Introduction

-The initial qualifying query defines a set of patients that qualify for chronic pain management for the following **diagnoses/problems** during a specified **timeframe**:
+The initial qualifying query defines a set of patients that qualify for chronic pain management with the following **diagnoses/problems** during a specified **timeframe**:
 - Fibromyalgia
 - Hip osteoarthritis